Enforcement and Compliance, International Trade Administration, Department of Commerce

 Scope of the Order

-The Department has conducted these reviews in accordance with sections 751(a)(1)(B) and 751(a)(2)(A)-(B) of the Tariff Act of 1930, as amended (the “Act”).
+Commerce is conducting this review in accordance with sections 751(a)(1)(B) and 751(a)(2)(A) of the Act.
 Constructed export prices and export prices have been calculated in accordance with section 772 of the Act.
-Because Vietnam is a non-market economy (“NME”) within the meaning of section 771(18) of the Act, NV has been calculated in accordance with section 773(c) of the Act.
-Specifically, the administrative review mandatory respondents' and NSR respondent's factors of production have been valued using surrogate values from Indonesia, which is economically comparable to Vietnam and is a significant producer of comparable merchandise.
+Because Vietnam is an NME country within the meaning of section 771(18) of the Act, normal value (NV) has been calculated in accordance with section 773(c) of the Act.

 For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.
-The Preliminary Decision Memorandum is a public document and is on file electronically via Import Administration's Antidumping and Countervailing Duty Centralized Electronic Service System (“IA ACCESS”).
-IA ACCESS is available to registered users at http://iaaccess.trade.gov, and is available to all parties in the Central Records Unit, room 7046 of the main Department of Commerce building.
-In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly on the Internet at http://www.trade.gov/ia/.
+The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
+ACCESS is available to registered users at http://access.trade.gov and is available to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
+In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly on the internet at http://enforcement.trade.gov/frn/.
 The signed Preliminary Decision Memorandum and the electronic versions of the Preliminary Decision Memorandum are identical in content.

 Preliminary Results of Review